 Start by pouring 1 gallon apple cider into a large stock or soup pot.

-Drop in a homemade mulling spice sachet (or more depending on the strength your desire) and cover.
+Drop in a homemade mulling spice sachet (or more depending on the strength your desire – I usually do 3 to 4) and cover.
 Bring to a simmer on medium-high and then uncover, reduce the heat to medium-low and simmer for 30 minutes.
 The whole process should take about an hour give or take.

 Once the apple cider has been thoroughly mulled.
 Remove the sachet and discard.